everythingeverywhere/kubeflow-install-digitalocean/README.md

 ```

 ## Connect to Kubeflow
-After installation, it will take some time for all the pods to be READY. otherwise you might get unexpected errors.
+After installing wait some time for all the pods to be READY.
+Otherwise you might get unexpected errors.

 To verify the pods are ready, use the following :
 ```